 I suppose you could say these all sound like excuses, but before we slap the manager’s hand let’s be honest.

 So how do we get rid of the Shadow Files and meet the needs of both HR and managers?
-By digitizing paper employee files and implementing a service delivery model that includes an automated document management system so there will no longer be a need for a Shadow File.
+By digitizing paper employee files and implementing a service delivery model that includes an automated HR document management system so there will no longer be a need for a Shadow File.
 By deploying the right technology both employees and managers can access documents based on rules set up by HR.
-Document shipping, filing and copying are administrative tasks that can be eliminated.
-A modern automated document management system will include workflows, e-forms and e-signatures so documents can be completed electronically, a win for both HR and Managers.
-Security and compliance are also improved when the right solution is implemented.
+Document shipping, filing, and copying are administrative tasks that can be eliminated.
+A modern automated HR document management system will include workflows, e-forms, and e-signatures so documents can be completed electronically, a win for both HR and Managers.
+Security and compliance are also improved when the right HR document management solution is implemented.
 Audit history reporting will allow HR to see who has accessed a document and what they did with that document.
 Audit reporting is almost impossible if a Shadow File exists, it’s hard enough to maintain a manual log of who accessed a paper employee file managed by HR, forget it if you expect a manager to maintain a log of who looked at an employee file.

 HR is accountable for managing the retention of employee documents, how will they do that if they don’t even know what managers are holding in their files?

 Shadow Files aren’t just a problem for HR, although their existence can be the most damaging to a company.
 Secondary copies of contracts or other business documents can also be a problem.
 If you are looking at the wrong version of a contract then service levels could be missed or a renewal date might be incorrect.
-When a workforce is dispersed or even if you just work for a very large company paper is going to create problems.
+When a workforce is dispersed or even if you just work for a very large company, paper is going to create problems.
 Processes will be inefficient and costly, and security and compliance will be jeopardized.
-In a business environment where we have to do more with less and speed can be a competitive advantage, paper has got to go.
+In a business environment where we have to do more with less and speed can be a competitive advantage, the paper has got to go.